optimas-org/optimas/doc/source/examples/bo_with_warpx.rst

 This examples shows how to perform a Bayesian optimization of a laser-plasma accelerator (LPA) using WarpX simulations.

-The LPA to be optimized is based on

-The objective function to optimize (maximize) is defined as
+The objective function to optimize (minimize) is defined as

 .. math::
    f = \epsilon_f + 100\epsilon_i \left(1.0 - \frac{Q_f}{Q_i}\right)